 The UK population is ageing.
-Disability in old age is frequent and lowers quality of life, and demands resources for care and rehabilitation.
+Disability in old age is frequent and lowers quality of life.
 Both mental and physical disability predispose to admission to hospital, need for residential care, and premature death.
 Helping to combat disability in the elderly can improve quality of life.
-Prevention of disability in the elderly is a matter of humanitarian and economic concern.

 The World Health Organization has defined disability as the following:

 "Disability is an umbrella term, covering impairments, activity limitations, and participation restrictions.
 An impairment is a problem in body function or structure; an activity limitation is a difficulty encountered by an individual in executing a task or action; while a participation restriction is a problem experienced by an individual in involvement in life situations.
 Thus disability is a complex phenomenon, reflecting an interaction between features of a person's body and features of the society in which he or she lives."

 Activities of daily living (ADLs) include personal-care activities such as eating, bathing, dressing, and using the toilet.

 Instrumental activities of daily living (IADLs) include household chores, shopping, managing medication, climbing stairs, public transport, finances and walking.
 They can be affected by cognitive impairment.